 Ibotta Bonuses and Teams

 Ibotta currently offers various bonuses.
-As a new app, I’m sure these aren’t cheap and probably won’t be around for ever, but they are probably a good way to boost use.
+Good start up boosts are a good way to earn more.
 For example, I used my friend’s code like above, and I got a $10 bonus for the first rebate I submitted.
 If I redeem 5 more rebates within 30 days of signing up, I get another $2 bonus.

 Then, you can do teams.
 I haven’t messed with this yet, but the idea, is that by linking with your friends you can earn other bonuses.
 For example, there is a bonus where you earn an extra $0.50 if you redeem 6 rebates in the month AND your team earns $6.00 worth of total rebates during the same month.
 I suppose the value of this depends on who your friends are.